tinkeros/TinkerOS/README.md

 ### Goals
 - Keep a TempleOS like feel and do not make horrible refactoring and API changes which break compatability with existing TempleOS applications.
 - Cleanup some unfortunate language that was left in TempleOS.
-- Bring back some old TempleOS features and add new features.
+- Bring back some old TempleOS features and add new features, popular apps, and games.
+- Make most apps and games work and look decent on both 4:3 and widescreen monitors (install using either 640x480 or 640x340)
+- Make higher resolutions modes (mostly for programming) on both 4:3 and widescreen monitors (install using either 800x600 or 1280x512)
 - Improve documentation.
 - Any bug fixes are welcome.
 - Possibly new device driver support for modern storage and/or networking.